ontoportal/documentation/docs/_steps/getting_started.md

 # Getting Started

+There are several activities involved in getting your own copy of the
+{{site.opva}} up and running with a registered license:
+* Download (or deployment via AMI)
+* Initial startup
+* Registration process, including
+   * Submission of Appliance ID
+   * Validation of your Appliance by entering the license certificate

+The first steps are outlined below, with subsequent steps in other pages.
+Note that the Registration process can start before or in parallel with the Download and Initial startup; you just need the Appliance ID (obtained during the system startup) to complete the Registration process and obtain the license for validation in your Appliance.

+We'd appreciate your registration before you even download the {{opva}}, or in parallel with that step.
+However, you can download and evaluate the appliance, and then choose whether or not you fill out the registration form.

+After the OntoPortal operations team has approved your completed registration, you will have access to your license certificate.
+Copy this certificate and paste it into your Appliance in order to complete the installation process.

 ## Obtaining the OntoPortal Virtual Appliance

-*(Needs rewrite for registration process)*
+### VMWare Version

-To obtain the VMWare Virtual Appliance, contact OntoPortal Support to initiate your request.
+To obtain the VMWare Virtual Appliance in an Open Virtualization Format (OVF), you will need a BioPortal account.
-You'll then be asked privately for your BioPortal account username, project goals, and reason for preferring the local installation.

-If you don't have a BioPortal account, you can create one at: http://bit.ly/bioportal-account.
+If you don't have a BioPortal account, you can create one at http://bit.ly/bioportal-account.

-If your email doesn't include your organization or other means of identifying you, we will ask for that as well.
-The overall transaction can take a few working days, depending on resource availability.
+Log in to BioPortal and then visit the [Virtual Appliance page](https://bioportal.bioontology.org/virtual_appliance).
+You will see the download on this page.

 The download is provided as a zip archive containing several files.
+Unpack the files using a zip unpacking tool for your operating system.

-One of these is an Open Virtualization Format (OVF) file that you may need to
+One of the files in the download is an Open Virtualization Format (OVF) file .
+You may need to
+<a href="../virtualization_environments">convert this file
-<a href="../virtualization_environments">convert for your virtualization environment</a>.
+for your virtualization environment</a>.

-## Amazon AWS AMI
+### Amazon AWS AMI

-For users who want to run their OntoPortal instance on Amazon Web Services, an Amazon Machine Instance (AMI) is available on the BioOntology AWS Market Place.
+For users who want to run their OntoPortal instance on Amazon Web Service cloud, an Amazon Machine Instance (AMI) is available on the BioOntology AWS Market Place.

-Once the instance is running, enter the public DNS provided by Amazon into your browser to access BioPortal web interface.
-The default application administrator is 'admin' and the initial password is the Instance ID.
-You can also SSH to the machine using the username 'ec2-user' and your Amazon private key.
+## Next steps

+After installing a Virtual Appliance following the above steps, proceed to the <a href="../initial_installation">Initial Installation</a> step.

+You may also wish to begin registering your Appliance, as described in the <a href="../registration">Registration Process</a> step.